kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 ## October
 + Work on literature review - remember, I've already got a decent chunk of papers read through so most vital & relevant ones now.
-+ Start organising literature review for interim and final reports.
++ Start organising literature review for interim and final reports - think about making a list of papers on the dissertation note.
-+ Conduct Research into how Rust drivers are written and produced - I have decent enough know-how on the writing and use of Linux drivers that I can switch to focus on Rust a bit more, it is more relevant to the project.
++ Conduct Research into how Rust drivers are written and produced - I have decent enough know-how on the writing and use of Linux drivers that I can switch to focus on Rust a bit more, it is more relevant to the project and I can acquire things I need to know as I go.
 + Start work on the interim report - ideally ASAP.
 Might be best to focus on this after Virtualisation CW1.

 ## November